xharvesting/quick_learning_symbol_en/README.md

-### Let's get started with a practical Symbol blockchain learning programme from today
+### Let's get started with a practical course learning about the Symbol blockchain

 # Quick learning Symbol